u1035/vbox-vm-backup/README.md

 ## How it works

-It sends shutdown signal to VM (emulating pressing ACPI power button), waits for it's correct shutdown, copies all VM files to specified folder and then starts VM back.
+It sends shutdown signal to VM (emulating pressing ACPI power button), waits for it's correct shutdown, compresses *.vdi dynamic disk images if necessary, and copies all VM files to specified folder and then starts VM back.
 Then waits some time for VM starts, and proceeding to the next VM.
 Program processes virtual machines sequentally, one by one, to decrease overall downtime and disk load.

 This utility is designed to be started manually or by Windows Task Scheduler (you should make a task manually), makes a log file of it's work (**vbox-vm-backup.log** in program folder) and uses XML config file (**settings.xml** in program folder).